Osteoporosis update: key changes

 Osteoanabolic therapy

-It’s important to identify people who are at very high risk because we now have better access to osteoanabolic agents, which may be the most appropriate treatment for them, Professor Wong explains.
+It’s important to identify people who are at very high risk of fracture because we now have better access to osteoanabolic agents, which may be the most appropriate treatment for them, Professor Wong explains.

-The guidelines recommend two osteoanabolic agents – recombinant human parathyroid hormone (teriparatide) and romosozumab.
+The guidelines recommend two osteoanabolic agents – romosozumab and recombinant human parathyroid hormone (teriparatide).

-Romosozumab is recommended as first line therapy for men over 50 and postmenopausal women who are at very high risk of a minimal trauma fracture.
+Romosozumab (12-month course) is available as first-line therapy for anyone (man or woman) at very high risk of fracture.

 Both drugs need to be initiated by a specialist, but continuing scripts can be issued by a GP in collaboration with a specialist.